Jump directly to main content Jump directly to menu

 Dependent on your circumstances, you may be eligible to apply for support if you are enrolling onto a course with North Lindsey College

-If you are aged 16 to 18 (age taken as of 31 August 2025), you may be eligible for financial assistance towards the costs of your studies where you can evidence that you have a household income of less than £60,000pa (net income).
+If you are aged 16 to 18 (age taken as of 31 August 2026), you may be eligible for financial assistance towards the costs of your studies where you can evidence that you have a household income of less than £65,000 per year net (take-home) pay.

 Applying online is quick and easy and you do not need to be enrolled to start your application.
 Simply follow the ‘Guide to Applying’ and provide the requested evidence.
 Please ensure you provide all the evidence requested as failure to do so will delay your application being processed.